 You will write a minimum of six new poems, and have those poems workshopped by Pip and the group.
 Writing in a variety of styles and forms, you’ll fine-tune your own personal approach to the writing of poetry.
 Finally, you’ll have the opportunity to refine your best poems before submitting for publication or performance.

 This course takes place on a website specifically designed for writers, making it simple and easy to share your writing, give and receive feedback, and interact with fellow writers.

-Please expect to dedicate three to four hours to coursework each week.
+Please expect to dedicate a minimum of 3-4 hours to coursework each week.
 This includes reading, responding to discussions, writing, revising and providing peer feedback.

 Week 1: Poetic traditions and your place

 What are our poetic traditions?
 What is poetry in 2021?
 This week we will briefly survey the vast poetic terrain of the 20th and 21st centuries, consider our allegiances and biases (and how helpful or unhelpful they might be), before planning how we will develop a productive writing practice over the following six weeks and beyond.

 Week 2: Emotion and language – turning abstractions into concrete images

 This week we will learn how to turn unwieldy angst or exultation into razor sharp, affecting poetry.
 We will describe universal feelings through specific details, and learn how to compress everyday language to make every word work.
 Focus on form: the lyric and the haiku.